-Why We Do It: In recent years, a growing body of research has identified the positive effect music can have on people living with dementia.
-Three separate studies, conducted between 2017–2019, found evidence of multiple specific benefits of music therapy to those living with dementia, even to the extent of reducing the need for antipsychotic drug treatments and hospital stays.
-In response, 2020 saw the start of a new national campaign led by the charity Music for Dementia.
-They issued a challenge to organisations at every level, from government departments to healthcare providers to arts companies, large or small: to make music an everyday part of dementia care, from diagnosis through to end of life and with economic status no barrier to provision.
-Wye Valley Music in Mind intends to rise to this challenge.
+Overview: In 2020 Music for Dementia launched a new national campaign.
+They issued a challenge to organisations at every level, from government departments to healthcare providers to arts companies, large and small: to make music an everyday part of dementia care, from diagnosis through to end of life and with economic status no barrier to provision.

-Nikkila Thomas - singer
+Nikkila Thomas (mezzo-soprano)

-Cerys Rees - harp
+Cerys Rees (harp)

-Sarah Waycott - flute
+Sarah Waycott (flute)

 The Royal Welsh College of Music and Drama